ShisoftResearch/Nebuchadnezzar/README.md

 * Support both schema (for memory efficiency) and schema less
 * Shard-nothing distributed architecture
 * Rich data type support, including text, geo coordinate, bytes, java objects, and arrays
+* Array, Map and nested schemas.
+Use the DSL to describe your documents

 ## Usage